An enriched category theory of language: from syntax to semantics: Enriched products and coproducts in

+where the middle inequality follows from the assumption that $f$ and $g$ are $[0,1]$-copresheaves.
+This proves the copresheaf defined by $c \mapsto \max\left \{w_1fc,w_2gc\right\}$ satisfies the universal property to be the claimed weighted coproduct. \end{proof}

-The support of this copresheaf coincides with the support of logical ``or,'' and this matches the intuition that colimits capture something of disjunction.
-A detailed proof of the claim in Equation (\ref{eq:product}) is given in Appendix \ref{app:prop_proof}, and the proof for the coproduct is analogous.
-Let's now turn to a discussion of implication in the enriched setting.
+The support of the copresheaf $(w_1, f) \sqcup (w_2, g)$ coincides with the support of logical ``or,'' and this matches the intuition that colimits capture something of disjunction.
+Here, as the weights decrease, the corresponding cofactors contribute less to the weighted coproduct.